AbsaOSS/living-doc-generator/VISION.md

     - Note: Version can link to Release Notes.
   - **Dependencies:**
     - No direct linkage to development tickets or PRs is required.
+- **Labels:**
+  - **Topic:**
+    - Requirements do not need a topic.
+    - For Features, each issue should focus on a single topic (as a label).
+    - User Stories are broader in scope.
+  - **Type:**
+    - DocumentedUserStory, DocumentedFeature, DocumentedRequirement
+  - **State:**
+    - Upcoming, In Progress, Implemented, Deprecated

 This structure is intended to ensure consistency, clarity, and easy navigation across documentation types, fostering a cohesive understanding of project features and requirements.

 ## Examples